felixlopz/hubrise-test-task/content/apps/etakeaway-max/en/connect-hubrise.md

 - The HubRise location ID that you want to connect to eTakeaway Max.

 With this information in hand, eTakeaway Max will enable the HubRise integration for your store and provide you with the required credentials to connect.

-## 2. Configure Your Preferences

-After you connect your eTakeaway Max store with HubRise, you need to customise how HubRise order statuses, payment types, and service types are mapped to eTakeaway Max.
-For more information, see [Configuration](/apps/etakeaway-max/configuration).